tegha-romeo/networking-doc.md/README.md

 that is having an IP address 192.168.0.128 converted to binary give 11000000.10101000.00000000.10000000 and then negating the Netmask will give instead of 11111111.11111111.11111111.00000000 will be converted to 00000000.00000000.00000000.11111111 and then an OR operation will be aply with the IP address and the result obtained will be our Broadcast address.

    More information about our addresses can be seen through the ifconfig command

+  CIDR : name fully as CLASS INTER DOMAIN ROUTINE :This allows networks routers to route data packets to the respective device based on the indicated subnet

    Know we will see how data is being transfer through the network and we will use one of the great model that has been used till up date called the OSI MODEL.